Digital Capability Scheme

 - Students at a UK or international partner institution

-- Students funded through individual commercial sponsorship arrangements (eg where the employer pays fees on the student's behalf)
+- Students funded through individual commercial sponsorship arrangements (For example, where the employer pays fees on the student's behalf)

-- Masters students, if your dissertation is due to be submitted for consideration at a September/October examining board
+- Masters students, if your dissertation is due to be submitted for consideration within four months of your course start date.

 How the DCS works